webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

 |Editorial notes=[new content from Sierra to reframe SVG]
 }}
 {{Byline}}
-{{Summary_Section|

-This guide shows you how to embed images in SVG and apply graphics effects such as gradients, patterns, clipping, masking, and compositing.
+{{Summary_Section|This guide shows you how to embed images in SVG and apply graphics effects such as gradients, patterns, clipping, masking, and compositing.}}

-}}
 {{Tutorial
 |Content=__CONTENT__